Nested Catalan tables and a recurrence relation in noncommutative quantum field theory

 Out of these Catalan tuples we will construct three sorts of trees: \emph{pocket tree}, \emph{direct tree}, \emph{opposite tree}.
-They are all rooted planar trees.
+They are all planted plane trees, which means they are embedded into the plane and planted into a monovalent phantom root which connects to a unique vertex that we consider as the (real) root.
+We adopt the convention that the phantom root is not shown; its implicit presence manifests in a different counting of the valencies of the real root.
 Pocket tree and direct tree are the same, but their r\^ole will be different.
 Their drawing algorithms are given by the next definitions. \begin{dfnt}[direct tree, pocket tree] For a Catalan tuple $(e_{0},\ldots,e_{k})\in\mathcal{C}_{k}$, draw $k+1$ vertices on a line.
-Starting at the root $l=0$: \begin{itemize} \item connect this vertex to the last vertex ($m<l$) with an open half-edge; \item if $e_{l}>0$: $e_{l}$ half-edges must be attached to vertex $l$; \item move to the next vertex. \end{itemize} For direct trees, vertices will be called \emph{nodes} and edges will be called \emph{threads}; they are oriented from left to right.
+Starting at the root $l=0$: \begin{itemize} \item unless $l=0$, connect this vertex to the last vertex ($m<l$) with an open half-edge; \item if $e_{l}>0$: $e_{l}$ half-edges must be attached to vertex $l$; \item move to the next vertex. \end{itemize} For direct trees, vertices will be called \emph{nodes} and edges will be called \emph{threads}; they are oriented from left to right.
 For pocket trees, vertices are called \emph{pockets}. \end{dfnt}

 \begin{dfnt}[opposite tree] For a Catalan tuple $(e_{0},\ldots,e_{k})\in\mathcal{C}_{k}$, draw $k+1$ vertices on a line.
-Starting at the root $l=0$: \begin{itemize} \item if $e_{l}>0$: $e_{l}$ half-edges must be attached to vertex $l$; \item if $e_{l}=0$: \item[-] connect this vertex to the last vertex ($m<l$) with an open half-edge; \item[-] if this vertex is now not connected to the last vertex ($n\leq m<l$) with an open half edge, repeat this until it is; \item move to the next vertex. \end{itemize} For opposite trees, vertices will be called \emph{nodes} and edges will be called \emph{threads}; they are oriented from left to right. \end{dfnt}
+Starting at the root $l=0$: \begin{itemize} \item if $e_{l}>0$: $e_{l}$ half-edges must be attached to vertex $l$; \item if $e_{l}=0$: \item[-] connect vertex $l$ to the last vertex ($m<l$) with an open half-edge; \item[-] if vertex $l$ is now not connected to the last vertex ($n\leq m<l$) with an open half-edge, repeat this until it is; \item move to the next vertex. \end{itemize} For opposite trees, vertices will be called \emph{nodes} and edges will be called \emph{threads}; they are oriented from left to right. \end{dfnt}

 Examples of these trees can be seen in Figure \ref{f:PT} and Table~\ref{f:CTk3}.
-It will be explained in Sec.~\ref{sec:RC} how these trees relate to the recursion relation (\ref{e:rr}).
-Especially the pocket trees will often be depicted with a top-down orientation, instead of a left-right one.
+It will be explained in Sec.~\ref{sec:bijection} how these trees relate to the recurrence relation (\ref{e:rr}) and how to label the nodes.
+The pocket trees will often be represented with a top-down orientation, instead of a left-right one.